 Blade: It features a high carbon stainless blade.
 Moreover, the blade tip also has an edge but is not super sharp.
 The concave grind is easy to resharpen.
 The razor-sharp blade passes through hardwoods like butter.

-Condor is known for their great products at a great price.
+Condor is known for its great products at a great price.
 This best parang machete is one of the most loved tools by bushcrafters.
 The uniqueness of this machete lies in the Parang style blade, which makes it multi-functional.
-Indeed, it’s a best condor machete.
+Indeed, it’s the best condor machete.

 The front edge of the parang machete is very sharp and good for skinning; the middle is wider and suitable for chopping, the end near the handle is very fine and best for carving.
 Some more products details are: